Relativistic diffusion in random gluon fields: Introduction

 \section{Introduction}

-In non-relativistic physics the dynamics of a test (tracer) particle in a medium of some other particles is often approximated by diffusion \cite{pitaj}.
-We encounter such a problem in high-energy physics as well.
-The diffusion approximation has been applied to a description of the quark-gluon plasma and to heavy ion collisions \cite{hwa}\cite{svetitsky}\cite{rafelski}\cite{rupp}.
+The diffusion approximation is well-known in non-relativistic physics \cite{pitaj}.
+It has been applied in a description of the quark-gluon plasma and in heavy ion collisions \cite{hwa}\cite{svetitsky}\cite{rafelski}\cite{rupp}.
 If QCD is considered as the fundamental theory of strong interactions then the diffusion should result from the QCD transport theory \cite{heinzprl}\cite{heinz}\cite{elze}.
 The form of the diffusion operator can in principle be determined on the basis of the Boltzmann kinetic equation after a calculation of the scattering amplitude \cite{svetitsky}\cite{groot}.
-A semi-classical approach to the transport theory based on the Wong equation ( derived from quantum dynamics in \cite{wong}\cite{lit1}\cite{taylor}) leads to an analog of the Vlasov equation \cite{heinzprl}\cite{heinz} \cite{lit1}\cite{lit2}.
+A semi-classical approach to the transport theory based on the Wong equation \cite{wong} ( derived from quantum dynamics in \cite{brown}\cite{taylor}\cite{lit1}) leads to an analog of the Vlasov equation \cite{heinzprl}\cite{heinz} \cite{lit1}\cite{lit2}.
 Quantized gauge fields in the Vlasov equation have been discussed in \cite{gul1}\cite{gul2}\cite{tean}.
 These authors have shown that quark's time evolution in a quantum gauge field leads to a diffusion of momentum and color.
-However, the generator of the diffusion has not been determined in an unambiguous way.
+However, the generator of the diffusion has not been defined in an unambiguous way ( the coefficients of the diffusion equation are undetermined and the relativistic invariance remains obscure).
 It is well-known \cite{to}\cite{plasma} that the Vlasov equation describing a tracer particle moving in plasma in a random electromagnetic field produced by a chaotic motion of other particles can be approximated by a diffusion equation.
 The generator of the diffusion has been calculated in \cite{to}\cite{plasma}.
 A detailed discussion of the diffusion approximation to a random non-relativistic dynamics can be found in \cite{kubo1}\cite{kubo2} and \cite{kesten}.